| Nail Çakırhan and

 framework walls, and roof were completed in forty-five days, the woodwork and

 finishes in twenty-four and the built-in furnishings in fifteen days.
+The southern facade of the house is shielded by

 an open loggia supported on columns.
 From here one has access to two lateral